- Home

 5 December - Lt.
 Col. Jack J. Oberhansly assumes command (acting) of the group.

 7 December - Lt.
 Col. Harry J. Dayhuff assumes command of the group, with Lt.
 Col. Oberhansly becoming the deputy group commander.
+Both men had previously served in the ETO with the 78th Fighter Group at Duxford.

 25 December - Ground crews awaken to find the ground covered not with snow or frost, but with what would become known as the famous "frozen fog,' courtesy of the coldest day in England in 54 years.
 The frigid temps however, did not keep 334 from becoming the first squadron in the ETO to destroy 300 aircraft.
 But as was common at Debden, the joy was tempered with solemnness.
 335's Charles Poage was shot down to become a POW, while 336's Donald Emerson, scurrying home on the deck after taking on six Fw-190's (and downing two) was killed when his Mustang was struck by ground fire and crashed just before crossing over friendly lines.